 When the Corresponding Secretary is instructed to write any letter by the Society, he shall do so within one week after the time of his instruction, and shall keep a copy of it.
 (1851)

 The Corresponding Secretary shall serve as the Society’s representative to the Alumni membership.
 (2000, 2004)

 The Corresponding Secretary shall organize and oversee all intercollegiate debates of the Philodemic Society (2006)

 Section 6: The Membership Secretary

-The Membership Secretary of the Society must have in possession a book in which the rules of the Society, and the names of the undergraduate membership, must be legibly written.
-This officer shall also keep a list of the members which, at the direction of the President, must be read at the commencement of every sitting, mentioning those absent at last reading.
+The Membership Secretary of the Society must have in his possession a book in which the rules of the Society, and the names of the undergraduate membership, must be legibly written.
+He shall also keep a list of the members which, at the direction of the President, he must read at the commencement of every sitting, mentioning those absent at last reading.
 (1830, 2004)

 The Secretary shall require each new member to sign a Membership Book.
 (1833, 2004)